-In the same vein as local manufacturing, sourcing the raw materials needed for production from local mills vastly reduces transport miles and therefore cuts carbon emissions.
+Sourcing the raw materials needed for production from local mills vastly reduces transport miles and therefore cuts carbon emissions.
 Typically, harvesting raw materials from within the UK and Europe involves more stringent environmental regulations, helping ensure that crops regenerate for future use.
-Local sourcing of materials also helps support local business and communities.
+Local sourcing of materials also helps support local businesses and communities.

-Organic, recycled and ethically-sourced materials help reduce the use of harmful pesticides and pollutants, which are proven to damage the environment, both over the near and long term.
+Organic, recycled and other ethically sourced materials help reduce the use of harmful pesticides and pollutants, which are proven to damage the environment, both over the near and long term.

 Modern day consumerism encourages brands to create cheap goods that last for only a season or two, then push consumers to buy their latest range and newest products.
-Most environmentalists and sustainability experts agree - the only sure-fire way to reduce (and hopefully reverse) the negative impact we have on the planet is to reduce consumption.
+The only sure-fire way to reduce and reverse the negative impact we have on the planet is to reduce consumption.
 Of course, the longer a product lasts, the less often it needs to be replaced.
 Therefore a key way to help offset the environmental impact of manufacturing new products is to design and make products that last for decades or even a lifetime, negating the need to buy another anytime soon, or ever again.

-Creating and producing equipment and apparel, no matter how locally or ethically-sourced the materials are, has an impact on the environment - it’s a simple fact of the manufacturing process.
-There are however, ways in which brands and manufacturers can partially offset this negative impact, such as using renewable energy sources to power their factories, and removing environmentally harmful chemicals from their production processes.
+Creating and producing equipment and apparel, no matter how locally or ethically, has an impact on the environment - it’s a simple fact of the manufacturing process.
+There are however, ways in which brands and manufacturers can partially offset this negative impact, such as

 One Percent for the Planet is an international non-profit organisation whose members contribute at least one percent of their annual sales to environmental causes.
 They are perhaps the biggest and most well known, but there are others.
 Several of our brands are proud members of these organisations.